alephinsights/alephlabs/README.md

 ## About
 A show case of some of the projects we've been working on.

+# Adding Pages
+Add .md (or .html) files to the /pages directory.
+Use the template file as a guide.

 ## Theme

 Based on the [Cayman theme](https://github.com/jasonlong/cayman-theme) with some modifications.